qua3k/cryptopals/README.md

 Challenge link: [https://cryptopals.com/sets/1/challenges/3](https://cryptopals.com/sets/1/challenges/3)

-This challenge asks us to decode a hex-encoded string to a byte slice, brute forcing it by XORing it with values from 0..255.
+This challenge asks us to decode a hex-encoded string to a byte slice, brute forcing it by xoring it with values from 0..255.

 We could print the output to console, but that's really inconvenient and involves a human factor to figure out which sentence actually makes sense.
 To